 On the issue of mobility, the zoo has wide smooth paths for access with pushchairs or wheelchairs.
 From what I saw although the entire zoo is built on a hill all areas were wheelchair accessible.
-Low gradient ramps and lifts were provided in some parts, accessible toilets and parents rooms were also available in several sites around the zoo.
+Low gradient ramps and lifts were provided in some parts, and accessible toilets and parents’ rooms were also available at several sites around the zoo.

 Let’s meet some of Taronga Zoo’s Animals

 Everyone has their favourites and Taronga Zoo Sydney will have plenty to keep most entertained including some less common examples.
 As you wander around there are trails or precincts that group similar animals together, for example, the Australian walkabout, the African safari, the rainforest trail, reptiles and the kids’ area.

 These small bears are one of the five species of bear from Asia and one of the animals that are being helped by the conservation programme.
 Taronga zoo has already done some good work on that with a pair in residence.
 Mr Hobbs was rescued from the restaurant trade in Cambodia while his ‘partner’ Mary was born in captivity in Australia, this picture is Mary, you can tell them apart by their markings, Mary looks like she’s wearing a necklace while Mr Hobbs has the bow tie.

 Personally, I think these tiny animals have some of the biggest personalities in the zoo.
 The enclosures have a good number of residents and fun interactive spaces for them to play.
 The meerkats had the baby meerkats out on display with them while we were there and they were extra cute with their clumsy inquisitive ways.